Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. inpfile:: simulations

-   This is the top-level section that orchestrates the entire execution of Nalu.
+   This is the top-level section that orchestrates the entire execution of Nalu-Wind.